IsmaelMartinez/teams-for-linux/app/login/README.md

 This code handles the login dialog that appears when the app can login using ntlm.

 [index.js](index.js) is the entry point that creates an electron browser window with the [login.html](login.html) content.

-The [formSender.js](formSender.js) is the minimum js code that is needed to send the code username/password to the electron app in order to callback with the values.
+The login.html is a simple html form that sends the username/password to the electron app using the formSender function.

 The username/password aren't cached and the browserWindow gets remove once the form is submit.